watusi/jquery-mobile-iscrollview/README.md

-It does not use the typical JQuery Mobile `data-role="something"` attribute, because a common use case would be to use a `data-role="content"` div as the container, and, of course, you can't have two 'data-role' attributes on the same element.
+It does not use the typical JQuery Mobile `data-role="something"` attribute, because a common use case would be to use a `data-role="content"` div as the container, and, of course, you can't have two `data-role` attributes on the same element.

 Currently, this widget supports a single scrolling region on a page.